pytorch/kineto/tb_plugin/README.md

 ![Alt text](https://github.com/pytorch/kineto/blob/master/tb_plugin/docs/images/control_panel.PNG)

 Runs: Select a run.
-Each run is a PyTorch workload with profiling enabled.
+Each run is one execution of a PyTorch application with profiling enabled.

 Worker: Select a worker.
 Each worker is a process.
-There could be multiple workers when DPP is used.
+There could be multiple workers when DDP is used.

 Views: We organize the profiling result into multiple views, from coarse-grained (overview-level) to fine-grained (kernel-level).